Melara

 Melara is a comune (municipality) in the Province of Rovigo in the Italian region Veneto, located about 100 km southwest of Venice and about 45 km west of Rovigo.
 As of 31 December 2004, it had a population of 1,927 and an area of 17.6 km2.

 The municipality of Melara contains the frazione (subdivision) Santo Stefano.

 Melara borders the following municipalities: Bergantino, Borgofranco sul Po, Cerea, Ostiglia.

-Demography

-Below is a graph showing the decennial change in population of Melara from 1871 to 2001.